department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/c-123-aircraft.md

 [See a list of Agent Orange-related illnesses](/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases/).

-Check our list of military units and Air Force Specialty codes to see if your unit had contact with affected C-123 aircraft. <br>
+Check our list of military units and Air Force specialty codes to see if your unit had contact with affected C-123 aircraft. <br>
 [View the list of codes]( https://www.benefits.va.gov/compensation/docs/AO_C123_AFSpecialityCodesUnits.pdf).

 </div>

-### How to File a Claim Online
+### How to file a claim online

 This is the fastest way to file a claim for disability compensation and get your decision: